-To get involved with your school’s PA/PTA, contact the parent coordinator or principal if you cannot locate members of the PA/PTA board.
+To get involved with your school’s PA/PTA, contact the parent coordinator or principal if you cannot locate members of the PA/PTA executive board.

 *CR A-660 defines “parent” as: birth or adopted parent, step-parent, legally appointed guardian, foster parent, and “person in parental relation” to a child currently attending a New York City public school.